dancanyego/Deep-Learning-and-Neural-nets/README.md

 - Neural network architecture and layers
 - Activation functions and their impact on model performance
 - Loss functions and optimization algorithms
-- Convolutional neural networks (CNNs) for computer vision tasks
+- Convolutional neural networks (CNNs)
 - Recurrent neural networks (RNNs) for sequential data analysis
 - Transfer learning and pre-trained models
 - Hyperparameter tuning and model evaluation